 The Tswa of South Africa

 The Tswa of South Africa, numbering approximately 31,000 people, are Engaged yet Unreached.
 They are a southeastern Bantu ethnolinguistic group indigenous to southern Mozambique and southern Zimbabwe.
-They are an Diaspora people, in the Bantu, Central-Southeast people cluster of the Sub-Saharan African affinity bloc.
+They are an Diaspora people, in the Bantu, Central-Southeast people cluster of the Sub-Saharan African Peoples affinity bloc.
 Their primary religion is Ethnoreligion.
 They primarily speak Tswa.

 Fast Facts:

-Affinity Group: Sub-saharan Africa Peoples
+Affinity Group: Sub-Saharan African Peoples

 Country: South Africa